Angel & Greyhound Meadow, Oxford

-Also known as Angel Meadow, the Angel & Greyhound Meadow is a flood-meadow adjoining the River Cherwell just north of Magdalen Bridge, Oxford, England and opposite Magdalen College.
+The Angel & Greyhound Meadow, also known as Angel Meadow, is a flood-meadow adjoining the River Cherwell just north of Magdalen Bridge, Oxford, England and opposite Magdalen College.
 It derives its name from the old Angel and Greyhound coaching inns in the High Street, for which it served as a horse-pasture.

-There is now a pub named the Angel & Greyhound in St Clement's, an interesting example of an inn named after a meadow named after two inns.
+In 1991, the nearby pub in St Clement's previously named the Oranges & Lemons was acquired by Young's and renamed the Angel & Greyhound after the meadow.
+In 2025, following a further change of ownership, the pub returned to its old name Oranges & Lemons.

 The park is very low-lying, and often partially or completely flooded during February and March.